Women in the California gold rush: Marriage

-The scarcity of women in Gold Rush California skewed the marriage market in their favor.
+The scarcity of women in the California Gold Rush skewed the marriage market in their favor.
 While parental approval and economic concerns still occasionally played a role in engagements, they decreased in importance.
-Mixed marriages, while still stigmatized, were more common in California due to the diverse pool of women in which White women were a small minority.
+Mixed marriages, while still stigmatized, were more common in California due to the diverse pool of women, in which White women were a small minority.
 Women also found it easier to get a divorce in California than elsewhere, as the judges seemed to want to increase the number of women in the marriageable "pool".
-As divorcées, these women did not receive the negative public scrutiny sometimes evident elsewhere, because divorce was often part of the new Californian culture.
+As divorcées, these women did not receive the negative public scrutiny sometimes evident elsewhere because divorce was often part of the new Californian culture.
 Eligible women usually had several proposals for marriage in a short time.

-Starting in the mid-1850s, people began to settle into their traditional roles, mores and economic classes and abandoned non-traditional gender roles.
-Many lone men sent for their families and middle-class American morality re-emerged as the number of middle-class wives and families increased.
+Starting in the mid-1850s, people began to settle into their traditional roles, with economic classes and abandoning non-traditional gender roles.
+Many lone men sent for their families, and middle-class American morality re-emerged as the number of middle-class wives and families increased.
 It is estimated that about 30% of the male miners were married men who had left their families to try their luck in California.
-Many men returned to their homes but many others transferred their families to California and stayed.
+Many men returned to their homes, but many others transferred their families to California and stayed.
 The influx of more White women, who were seen as symbols of purity and morality in the typical Victorian view, often changed the accepted morality and mores.
 In some communities with large populations of non-White immigrants, some non-White male groups were assigned formerly "feminine" roles (e.g., the Chinese laundry and cooks).